Joseph Parker fumes at Fabio Wardley stoppage as undisputed heavyweight title shot slips away

 ADVERTISEMENT.
 If you sign up to this service we will earn commission.
 This revenue helps to fund journalism across The Independent.

-“Wardley is my guy, I’ve had more rounds with Wardley than anybody else in boxing,” Chisora tells Seconds Out.
+“Wardley is my guy, I’ve had more rounds with Wardley than anybody else in boxing,” Chisora told Seconds Out.

 “I called it, I said Wardley wins this.
 Parker had to lose weight, he had too much weight, he was chubby, not fit enough.
 He needed to do more.
 The reason why he won this fight, Parker let him, Usyk won’t, he’ll make you work when you don’t want to work.
 So many breaks in there.